urbit/docs/docs/programming/system/subscriptions.md

 out.
 Then we unsubscribe by poking `:sink` with `%off`, and `:sink` stops getting updates.
 We then resubscribe.

-There's a fair bit going on in this code,  Let's look at `:source` first.
+There's a fair bit going on in this code.
+Let's look at `:source` first.

 Our definition of `move` is fairly specific, since we're only